Arit143/spring-boot-crud-mongodb/README.md

 # spring-boot-crud-mongodb
 Spring boot app for crud operations using mongodb.

-Please clone and statup the app at localhost:8080.
+Please clone and startup the app at localhost:8080.
 Please make sure mongoDB is up and running.

 ### MongoDB setup (OSX)
+https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/

-For other OS please follow the setup. https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/
+For other OS please follow the other setup mentioned in that page.

 ### What has been taken care of